Purchasing that benefits people, planet and community

-Are the dollars you spend supporting your local economy?
+Are the dollars you spend benefiting your local community?

 In British Columbia, local governments and other large purchasers spend billions of dollars each year on goods, services and infrastructure projects.
-By incorporating social procurement practices this purchasing power could open doors to employment, increase local training, support local businesses and provide multiple community benefits.
-Social procurement is legal, do-able and makes a meaningful difference.
+By incorporating social procurement practices this purchasing power could support the local economy, mitigate climate change, contribute to reconciliation, and provide many additional community benefits.

-Social procurement is a growing best practice that aligns procurement spend to provide added value and community benefits.
+Social procurement is a growing best practice that aligns procurement dollars to the strategic objectives of governments and purchasers.
 The British Columbia Social Procurement Initiative (BCSPI) aims to take this best practice thinking and approach, and help build a more resilient and more inclusive Province through shared learning and capacity building.

 CCSPI was established in 2018 as a pilot for local governments on Vancouver Island and in the Coastal Communities to test and implement social procurement practices.